adorad/adorad/docs/docs.md

 the first is the type into which the JSON value should be decoded and the second is a string containing the JSON data.

-V generates code for JSON encoding and decoding.
+Adorad generates code for JSON encoding and decoding.
 No runtime reflection is used.
 This results in much better performance.

 ## Testing